 I’ve been wanting to revisit one of my favourite old-school gaming rules from back in the day, Laserburn.
 I’ve kept the rules safely tucked away along with my Tunnels and Trolls dungeons, for years.
 So in the interest of trying to pull together those memories, I’ve been doing some digging on the ye olde internets and compiled this article which I hope you may find interesting.

-My first memory of Laserburn was when my cousin Carl bought a copy of the rules set from (I think) the Virgin Games store in Birmingham.
+My first memory of Laserburn was when I bought a copy of the rules set from (I think) the Virgin Games store in Birmingham.
 The store took over from the Midland Educational store (another favourite when I was little) in Corporation Street and soon became a useful source of hard to find gaming material as Games Workshop became more and more a ‘house’ product company.
 The rules are for 15mm and 25mm miniatures skirmishes, sold as having a RPG element, but I think this was a bit of a sales pitch to widen its appeal.

 The book is very similar to the TnT rules and solo dungeons; A5 pamphlet style, 40 pages with a cream-coloured card cover.
 Illustrations are hand-drawn line art and the typsetting reminds me very much of paragraphs stuck together and photocopied.
 If the copier density was set a little too high, you would see vauge lines bordering the said paragraphs.
 The rules were cheap – just a few quid apiece, for the main rules set and supplements.
 Authored by Bryan Ansell and Tony Ackland (the god-like figures of Citadel and Games Workshop fame) and was essentially the forerunner to Warhammer 40K; re-reading the rules I get the feel some elements of the game found their way into the later WH40K.
 Weapons such as bolt rifles and hand flamer are examples of this.